 During the summer term we give all parents a written report of their child’s progress and achievements during the year.
 In this report we also identify target areas for the next school year.
 We report on all subjects of the National Curriculum and Religious Education.
 In reports for parents in Year 2 we provide Teacher assessment level information and year 6 we provide details of the scores achieved in National tests.

 At the beginning of each term our teachers prepare curriculum information for parents.

 Feedback to Pupils

 At Butterstile Primary School we believe that feedback to pupils is very important, as it tells them how well they have done and what they need to do next in order to improve their work.
 We have an agreed code for marking as this ensures consistency.
 We give children verbal feedback on their work whenever possible.

 We encourage the children to make comments about their own work and the work of fellow pupils.
 We encourage older pupils to be the first markers of some pieces of work.

 Statutory Testing and Assessment

 Statutory, formal assessment procedures and examinations also exist to measure attainment against national standards.
-Our children’s achievements are compared nationally with all those children of the same age and against schools in the local authority and in England.
+Our children’s achievements are compared nationally with all those children of the same age and against schools in the local authority.
 These formal assessments include: